haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 However I'm confident all of this is do-able.

-Many are concerned about using `Field` I suppose for the printing part, but we don't use that, we use `PrettyField` because the pretty printer already had a decent `FieldGrammar`, and the type is almost the same.
+Many are concerned about using `Field` I suppose for the printing part, but we don't use that exact type, we use `PrettyField` because the pretty printer already had a decent `FieldGrammar`, and the type is almost the same.
 The first thing `exactPrint` does is use the existing pretty field grammar to